by Helen Johnson | October 4, 2017 12:28 pm

 Nowadays, more than 165,000 fitness and health-related applications are available only on Apple Store.
 Besides, Kleiner Perkins Caufield & Byers, a venture capital company, expects that by the end of 2017 30% of consumers in the USA will have a fitness or healthcare device to monitor blood and heart rate, to track physical activity and to control other parameters.
 According to the Nilson Report, the provider of news and analysis of payment industries, the global health and fitness application market reached $4 billion in 2014 and it is expected to gain $26 billion by the end of current year.
 The growing demand leads to market offering increase.

-By purposes, fitness applications can be of several types: activity trackers, diet and nutrition applications, solutions for workout and exercise.
-Each application type provides certain functionality but all of them have common specific features that are obligatory for the fitness and healthcare products:
+By purposes, fitness applications can be of several types: activity trackers, diet and nutrition applications, sleep trackers, solutions for workout and exercise.
+Each application type provides certain functionality but all of them have common specific features that are obligatory for the fitness and healthcare products.

 Besides, activity tracking applications have the feature of geolocation implemented for users to see the number of kilometers and the route they have run, cycled or walked.
 Due to HealthKit and Google Fit, the applications are able to collect and store weight history, number of steps, duration of activities, heartbeat rate, number of burnt calories.
 Also, they usually support the data integration with wearable devices.